 When you move to the City of Oviedo you will need to establish some basic utility services in order to make your new house or apartment feel more like home.
 Below are a list of services and service providers you will need to contact in order to establish water service, hook up your power, turn on your phone and establish paid television service.
+The City in no way endorses any of these businesses.
+The listings are only supplied for you to make an informed decision.

 New Water Utility Service with the City of Oviedo